 Intensive introduction to the theory of carbon chemistry with particular emphasis on understanding the relationship between the structure and behavior of organic molecule.
-Pre-requisite(s): CHEM 122; \$45 lab fee.
+Pre-requisite(s): CHEM 122 (C- or better); \$45 lab fee.

 CHEM 242 - Organic Chemistry II (4.00)